swiftlang/swift-evolution-metadata-extractor/README.md

 Use the `--verbose` option (`-v`) for verbose output as the tool runs.

+### Proposal files argument

+Use trailing `<proposal-files>` argument of paths to proposal files in the Markdown format with the extension `md`.

+This argument is primarily used in utility scripts within the project itself.

+The `--snapshot-path` and `<proposal-files>` argument are mutually exclusive.

 ### Environment variables
 Use optional environment variables to provide proxy and authorization information.